optiml-z/llama2-finetuning/README.md

-# Llama 2 finetuning
+# Llama Models finetuning

-To get started with finetuning Llama language models -- ranging from 7B to 70B parameters, firstly download model weights.
+To get started with finetuning Llama language models -- ranging from 7B to 70B parameters both llama2 and llama3), firstly download model weights.
 In order to download the model weights and tokenizer, please visit the [Meta website](https://llama.meta.com/llama-downloads/) and accept their License.
 Once your request is approved, you will receive a signed URL over email.
 Then run the download.sh script, passing the URL provided when prompted to start the download.